-Living in Istanbul Turkey: The Queen of Cities
+Living in Istanbul, Turkey: The

 I. Towards a More Mature Understanding

 It began with an image, a photograph

 I found on a postcard.
 It was a frontal, low-angle shot

 of Istanbul’s Blue Mosque at dusk, and, to an 18-year-old

 who had never really been out of the U.S., it seemed magical.

 | One view of The Blue Mosque.

 Photo by niekverlaan.

 that surrounded me when I saw this photograph had instilled